ReviewMyContract.aiReview My Contract

 Confidentiality clause enforceability is heavily influenced by the governing law of the contract and where litigation would occur.
 While federal law (DTSA) establishes a baseline for trade secret protection, state laws vary significantly in their approach to confidentiality obligations, non-compete restrictions packaged as confidentiality clauses, and remedies for breach.

-Illinois: Illinois adopted the Illinois Trade Secrets Act (765 ILCS 1065), which preempts common law misappropriation claims but provides trade secret protection consistent with DTSA standards.
-Illinois courts have been skeptical of confidentiality provisions that operate as de facto non-competes; the Illinois Freedom to Work Act (820 ILCS 90) restricts non-competes and has been applied to provisions using confidentiality language to achieve competitive restraints.
+Illinois: Illinois adopted the Illinois Trade Secrets Act (765 ILCS 1065), which preempts common law misappropriation claims but provides consistent protection for qualifying trade secrets.
+Illinois courts have been skeptical of confidentiality clauses that operate as de facto non-competes.
+The Illinois Freedom to Work Act (820 ILCS 90) restricts non-competes for employees earning below specified thresholds.

 What to do